marcelorsr/arqueologia/pages/04.atividades/a-semelhança-informe-1/event.pt.md

 ---
-title: 'A semelhança informe, 1: dilaceração'
+title: 'A semelhança informe, 1'
 taxonomy:
     category:
         - Reunião